Creatine and Brain Health: What New Research Reveals

 ToggleKey Takeaways

-- Proven Cognitive Enhancer: Studies show creatine supplementation can significantly improve working memory, processing speed, and intelligence, especially under stress.
+- Proven Cognitive Enhancer: Studies show creatine supplementation significantly improves working memory, processing speed, and intelligence, especially under stress.

-- Fights Sleep Deprivation: A 2024 Nature study found that a single dose of creatine helped preserve complex cognitive function during acute sleep deprivation.
+- Fights Sleep Deprivation: A 2024 Nature Scientific Reports study found a single dose of creatine preserved complex cognitive function during acute sleep deprivation.

 - Supports Long-Term Brain Health: Emerging research suggests creatine’s role in cellular energy may help protect against neurodegenerative diseases like Alzheimer’s.